corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts/mgm.md

 ---
 date: '2020-07-15T12:00:00Z'
-title: "Membership group manager"
+title: "Identities and membership management"

 ---
+## Corda Identity

+A Corda identity represents any person or business that wants to interact with other people or businesses using Corda.
+Identities are identified by an X500 name.

+[An identity claim with a unique X-500 name in a membership group.
+Each Corda identity is associated with a session key, which validates the P2P sessions.
+The session key may be part of a PKI certificate according to the membership group defined by the MGM.]: #

+## Membership group manager

-the successor to CENM from Corda 4.
+MGM is the successor to CENM from Corda 4.

 Overview of the **membership group manager** (MGM)....
 * Static